Skip to content

 What the numbers look like when it’s run right

 We don’t sell licensed insurance advice — agents are the licensed parties, and your upline approves materials.
 What we sell is a marketing operation built on our own data.
-Across our book we run roughly $7.40 cost per lead, a 1-in-6 agent close rate, 48,210 leads in the trailing twelve months, and 17 live campaigns.
+We run our own final-expense and senior-market lead operation, so this comes from live campaigns, not theory.

 Those numbers come from owning the assets — site, pixel, CRM, consent records — rather than renting a vendor funnel that never compounds for you.
 An agent who rebuilds those assets before AEP starts the season with a faster site, a warmed ad account, and a follow-up machine already running.
 An agent who waits until October is buying the same leads at peak price with none of the infrastructure.